 Even if you live in the South and don’t encounter much snow or ice, you’ll probably still need an ice scraper on some cold mornings.
 If you don’t have a dedicated ice scraper, you can use a plastic spatula, an old CD, or an expired credit card as a stand-in.

-Stand up your windshield wipers and cover them with socks.
+Stand up your windshield wipers.

 Check your tires.